vmimicrobiome/vmimicrobiome.github.io/index.md

 * Cannot add samples later
 * Cannot remove contamination after samples are collected
 * Cannot add controls necessary to validate quality after sequencing
-* Cannot remove bias if other factors very with treatment of interest
+* Cannot remove bias if other factors vary with treatment of interest
 * Cannot get more microbial DNA if host DNA dominates